 Ranchers were alarmed by the decision and warned it would allow “environmental extremists” to “lock up” the land by outbidding ranchers.
 In 2002 their supporters in the Legislature passed SB 1274, sponsored by Sen. Dean Martin, R-Phoenix, and signed in May by Gov. Hull.
 The bill made it more difficult for conservation groups to obtain state grazing leases.
 It strengthened the Department’s ability to avoid having to conduct competitive bids for lease renewals if the existing leaseholder was found to have superior “equity,” while leaving the meaning of equity undefined.
 It also added some financial requirements for a new leaseholder that had obtained a lease through competitive bidding.
 Before the Department could issue the new lease, the new leaseholder had to pay a full year of rent, and the appraised value of the range improvements owned by the previous leaseholder – unless the previous leaseholder agreed to an extended payment schedule.
 Furthermore, it required the new lessee to maintain all of the existing range improvements in serviceable condition, even if they weren’t going to graze any livestock.

 These requirements highlighted a longstanding contradiction in the Department’s administration of grazing leases.
-Many of the fences and livestock waters located on State Trust lands were paid for by subsidies administered by the USDA’s Natural Resources Conservation Service (NRCS).
-The ranchers may have contributed the labor to build them, but the U.S. taxpayers paid for the materials.
-Despite this, the Land Department considers them to be the private property of the grazing lessees, no matter if they were built with the help of government assistance.
+Many of the fences and livestock waters located on State Trust grazing lands were wholly or partially paid for by government assistance programs for ranchers, such as EQIP assistance from the USDA’s Natural Resources Conservation Service (NRCS), or HPC grants and Heritage Fund money from the Arizona Game & Fish Department.
+The ranchers may have contributed to the labor to build them, but the agencies paid for the materials and equipment.
+Despite this, Arizona state law considers them to be the private property of the grazing lessees, no matter if they were built with the help of government assistance.

 In June 2002, after the passage of SB 1274, and seven months after the Supreme Court’s decision to allow conservation groups to obtain grazing leases, Hull’s new State Land Commissioner Michael Anable finally issued orders to quash the Department’s denials of the grazing lease applications submitted by the conservation groups in 1997.
 Commissioner Anabel also instructed the Department to begin the procedures for processing the conflicting lease applications, as if the existing grazing leases were still up for renewal.
 (The Department had renewed the existing leases with stipulations they could be terminated if subsequent appeals of the denials of the competing lease applications were successful.)